bslayerw/commandCalc/README.md

 ## Command Line Calculator (Can't think of a fancier name and it probably doesn't matter :) )
 Node.js command line interface that can evaluate mathematical expressions using a deriviate of the shunting-yard algorithm.
 This was done as an exercise and is only meant as an example.
-It's been a long while since I've programmed in JavaScript.
-A lot has changed.
-Feedback welcome!

 ![CmdCalc](https://github.com/bslayerw/commandCalc/blob/master/assets/cmdcalc.gif)
 ## Prerequisites